Rob Chapman (guitarist): Chapman Guitars

 During his time spent as a Faith Guitars clinician, Chapman was approached by the director of the parent company Barnes & Mullins, and was offered a signature guitar as part of the Gould brand.
 Chapman announced this news on YouTube, asking his subscribers what features they would like to see in his signature guitar.
 The guitar would be named the "ML1" and was the first Chapman product created through collaborative design.
 Barnes & Mullins decided to launch the guitar through a new venture, Chapman Guitars.
-500 units of the ML1 were shipped in February 2010 and sold out.
+500 units of the ML1 were shipped in April 2010 and sold out.

 Equipment

 Chapman primarily uses a number of Chapman Guitars, particularly the ML3 Semi-Hollow Traditional.
 He is also known to play Gibson Les Pauls and Fender Stratocasters, PRS Guitars, Gibson Flying Vs, and Gibson SGs.

 Chapman primarily uses Victory Amplification, with whom he has his own signature amp.

 He is also known to use a plethora of amps from Marshall, Peavey, Orange, and more.

-Chapman also endorses Ernie Ball, Faith Guitars, Seymour Duncan, Gravity Picks, and Boss.
+Chapman has also endorsed Ernie Ball, Faith Guitars, Seymour Duncan, Gravity Picks, and Boss.